Visits to museums, exhibitions, lectures, etc.

 Radiant Aurora

-Presentation of the wine Radiosa Aurora
+Presentation of Radiosa Aurora wine

-With a remembrance by Mario Bernardo,
+with a remembrance of Mario Bernardo,

-screenwriter and cinematographer in cinema.
+screenwriter and cinematographer.

-After the war, Bernardo became involved in cinema, both working as a screenwriter and director of photography for some of the most significant works in Italian cinematography and devoting himself to teaching camera technique.
+After the war, Bernardo became involved in cinema, both working as a screenwriter and director of photography for some of the most significant works in Italian cinematography and devoting himself to teaching filming technique.

 Mario Bernardo passed away on February 10, 2019, just days before his 100th birthday.